 Chart 4 shows the percentage difference between the countywide median ratio and the median ratios for residential and nonresidential properties for each county.
 Of the 33 counties with data available for residential and nonresidential property, one appears to have a median residential property ratio more than 5% below the county median ratio.
 However, this percent difference is close enough to 5 percent to conclude, after performing the binomial test, that the county falls within the IAAO standard.
+One county, Lewis, has a median residential property ratio that is more than 5 percent above the county median ratio.
+The binomial test does not support the hypothesis that the true residential ratio is within 5 percent of the county median ratio.

-Five counties appear to have nonresidential property ratios either greater than 1.05 percent of the county median ratio or less than 0.95 of the county median ratio.
-After performing the binomial test, it is most probable that Asotin, Grant, and Yakima counties have median ratios for nonresidential property more than 5 percent below the countywide median.
-While Pend Oreille County appears to have a median ration for nonresidential property greater than 5 percent above the county median ratio, the binomial test cannot reject the possibility that the true median is within 5 percent of the county median ratio.
-Therefore thirty counties satisfy the IAAO standard for having median ratios for nonresidential property within 5 percent of the countywide median ratio.
+Ten counties appear to have nonresidential property ratios either greater than 1.05 percent of the county median ratio or less than 0.95 of the county median ratio.
+After performing the binomial test, it is most probable that Asotin, King, Lewis, Walla Walla, and Yakima counties have median ratios for nonresidential property more than 5 percent below the countywide median.
+San Juan and Pend Oreille counties appear to have median ratios for nonresidential property greater than 5 percent above the county median ratio.
+The binomial test cannot reject the possibility that the true median is within 5 percent of the county median ratio for Pend Oreille County.
+Therefore, twenty-seven counties satisfy the IAAO standard for having median ratios for nonresidential property within 5 percent of the countywide median ratio and six do not.